Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Abstract

 \section{Abstract}

 A growing empirical literature finds that firms pass the cost of minimum wage hikes onto consumers via higher retail prices.
 Yet, little is known about minimum wage effects on wholesale prices and whether retailers face a wholesale cost shock in addition to the labor cost shock.
-I exploit the unique market structure of Washington state's legal recreational cannabis industry to investigate minimum wage pass-through to wholesale and retail prices.
-In a dynamic difference-in-differences framework, I utilize scanner data on \$6 billion of transactions across the supply chain and leverage geographic variation in firms' minimum wage exposure across six minimum wage hikes between 2018 and 2021.
+I exploit the vertically disintegrated market structure of Washington state's legal recreational cannabis industry to investigate minimum wage pass-through to wholesale and retail prices.
+In a difference-in-differences with continuous treatment framework, I utilize scanner data on \$6 billion of transactions across the supply chain and leverage geographic variation in firms' minimum wage exposure across six minimum wage hikes between 2018 and 2021.
 When ignoring wholesale cost effects, I find retail pass-through elasticities consistent with existing literature---yet retail pass-through elasticities more than double once wholesale cost effects are accounted for.
 Retail markups do not adjust to the wholesale cost shock, indicating a full pass-through of the wholesale cost shock to retail prices.
-The results suggest that previous research may underestimate the impact of minimum wage increases on retail prices.
-This paper highlights the importance of analyzing the entire supply chain when evaluating the product market effects of minimum wage hikes.
+The results highlight the importance of analyzing the entire supply chain when evaluating the product market effects of minimum wage hikes.

 {\textbf{Keywords: } Minimum wages, inflation, wholesale prices, retail prices, price dynamics, price pass-through.} \\